s-parvizi/example-codes/design-patterns/README.md

 - State Pattern vs Strategy Pattern:
 In the state pattern we select one state and based on it we have related implementation for our methods
-But, in the strategy pattern we can use different method related to related object in a convenient way
+But, in the strategy pattern we can use different methods related to object in a convenient way

 - State Pattern and Strategy Pattern vs Visitor Pattern:
 State pattern is being used when we have specific number of methods and we want to extend our entities